Wildlife Tracking

 Why study wildlife tracking?

 The habitat of some mammals are protected and important for Indigenous groups, communities and Nations.
-By conducting mammal surveys to determine their locations, migration routes, numbers and habitats, HFR planners will understand how these might change while building and operating the new railway and determine any necessary protection measures.
+By conducting mammal surveys to determine their locations, migration routes, numbers and habitats, Alto planners will understand how these might change while building and operating the new railway and determine any necessary protection measures.

 High Frequency Rail